Crispy squid sisig (also called pusit sisig) is a seafood version of classic Filipino sisig.

 Jump to:

-- Squid (Pusit): Baby squid or smaller ones work best because they’re tender and quick to cook.
-If you’re using larger squid, cut them into bite-sized pieces.
+- Squid (pusit): Baby squid or smaller squid works best because they cook fast and stay tender.
+If using larger squid, cut them into bite-size pieces.

-- Oyster sauce: This adds a savory, umami flavor that makes sisig more delicious.
+- Oyster sauce: This adds a savory, umami flavor.
 You can also use Knorr or Maggi seasoning.

 Step 2: Prep the squid

-Use paper towels to blot off excess moisture, but don’t dry them out completely—a little moisture helps the coating stick better.
+Use paper towels to blot off excess moisture, but don't dry them out completely - a little moisture helps the coating stick.

-Once coated, let the squid rest on a plate for a minute or two so the coating sticks better.
-Don’t wait too long though—fry them soon after so they stay nice and crisp.
+Don't wait too long though - fry them soon after so they stay nice and crisp.

 Step 3: Fry the squid

-Cook for about 6 minutes, or until golden and crunchy.
-Then, drain them on a paper towel–lined plate.
+Cook for about 6 minutes, or until golden and crisp.
+Drain on a paper towel-lined plate.

 Once cool enough to handle, chop them into smaller pieces.